 Feral Camel Impacts on the Australian Environment

-• Exhausting and polluting waterholes and can cause native animals to die of thirst.
-(Each camel can consume 200 litres of water in less than 3 minutes).
+• Exhausting and polluting waterholes which cause native animals to die of thirst.

 • Damaging pastoral properties by destroying windmills, fences, water pipes and even water taps and eating vegetation and drinking water meant for livestock.
 The cost of repairing such infrastructure in the Australian Outback is exorbitantly expensive.

 • Sometimes causing serious traffic hazards on roads, rail lines and even airplane runways.